Demazure crystals for flagged key polynomials: Abstract

 \section{Abstract}

 One definition of key polynomials is as the weight generating functions of key tableaux.
-Assaf and Schilling introduced a crystal structure on key tableaux and related it to the Morse--Schilling crystal on reduced factorizations for permutations via weak Edelman-Greene insertion.
-In this paper, we consider generalizations of key tableaux and reduced factorizations depending on a flag.
+Assaf and Schilling introduced a crystal structure on key tableaux and related it to Morse--Schilling crystals on reduced factorizations for permutations via weak Edelman--Greene insertion.
+In this paper, we consider generalizations of both crystals depending on a flag.
 We extend weak EG insertion to a bijection between our flagged objects and show that the recording tableau gives a crystal isomorphism.
-We prove that extending the Assaf--Schilling crystal operators to flagged key tableaux gives a Demazure crystal.
-As an application, we show that the weight generating functions of flagged key tableaux recover Reiner and Shimozono's definition of flagged key polynomials.
+As an application, we show that flagged key tableaux have a natural Demazure crystal structure, whose characters recover Reiner and Shimozono's flagged key polynomials.